 Aeronautical engineering focuses on all craft inside the atmosphere, while astronautical engineering focuses on everything zooming about outside it.

 Avionics engineering is another related field.
 However, it deals with the electronics side of aerospace engineering.
-The field of avionics deals with designing and developing communications, navigation, the display, management of multiple systems, and the hundreds of systems that are fitted to aircraft in order to perform different individual functions.
+The field of avionics deals with designing and developing communications, navigation, display, management of multiple systems, and the hundreds of systems that are fitted to aircraft in order to perform different individual functions.
 Your role in this field can be as simple as searching for a helicopter or as complex as developing a system for an early warning airborne platform.

 It’s an engineering field.
 So, you will cover Physics and Mathematics.
 Aerospace engineers often become experts in one or more related fields: aerodynamics, thermodynamics, materials science, celestial mechanics, flight mechanics, propulsion, acoustics, and navigation & control systems.